inoxlang/inox/docs/builtins.md

 ### EmailAddress

 The `EmailAddress` function parses a RFC 5322 email address and returns a normalized `emailaddr` value.
 The normalization algorithm depends on the email provider, for example: `john.doe@gmail.com` is normalized  to `johndoe@gmail.com`.
-The list of supported providers can be found here:  https://github.com/dimuska139/go-email-normalizer?tab=readme-ov-file#supported-providers.
+The email is not normalized if the provider is not supported, supported providers are  listed here: https://github.com/dimuska139/go-email-normalizer?tab=readme-ov-file#supported-providers.
 Internationalized email addresses will be supported in the future.

 **examples**